tddfellow/tddfellow.github.io/source/_posts/2016-07-15-build-your-own-testing-framework.markdown

 For practical reasons, today we are going to use concrete programming language instead of pseudo-code - javascript.
 Except for small details, that we will point out, the techniques shown here are language-agnostic.

-This article is only first one of the series "Build Your Own Testing Framework", so make sure to stick around for next parts!
+This article is only first one of the series "Build Your Own Testing Framework" == so make sure to stick around for next parts!

 Shall we begin?